Stop eating my food.

 Unlike most green powders, which taste like a freshly mowed lawn or cover up the taste with sweeteners and flavorings, Greens Without The Grass products taste fresh and vibrant, with grassiness or grittiness.
 One heaping teaspoon supplies a whole serving of dark, leafy green vegetables.

 They mix easily into smoothies or other beverages without emulsifiers like lecithin.
-You can also bake with them or add them to sauces to easily up the nutritional content.
+You can also bake with them or add them to sauces to easily increase the nutritional content.

 They are the easiest way to get your greens every day without cooking or cleaning up.
 Plus, unlike those greens and containers of spring mix sitting in the back of your fridge waiting to be thrown away, Greens Without The Grass powders will last for over a year in your cabinet, provided they are kept cool and dry.